ciatph/storyboard/README.md

 1. Install [Ruby](https://www.ruby-lang.org/en/).
 For windows machines, use the [RubyInstaller](https://rubyinstaller.org/downloads/).
 	- select the `Ruby+Devkit 2.5.3-1 (x64)`.
 Install all `MSYS2 toolchain` when prompted.

 2. Open a command line and run the following commands.
-Do not overwrite these they are already available:
+Do not overwrite if these they are already available:
 	- `gem install bundler`

 4. Install [Yarn](https://yarnpkg.com/lang/en/docs/install/#windows-stable).